sanjarzayniev/deadline-notifier/README.md

 > [!NOTE]
 > When forking, do not forget to fork from the master branch as it is the one you need.
 In the dev branch, i usually test some modifications that may be upcoming.

-These are the very 4 secret repository secrets:
+These are the very 4 repository secrets:
 ![Repo Secrets](./images/secrets.png)

 - **ID** - your student ID to login (U2....).